appbaseio/Docs/src/v3.0/search/quick-start.md

 That's it!
 In less than 10 minutes, we were able to add production grade search in your app.

-## Next Steps
+## Full text and more

 Do you want to customize the 'fuzziness' of your search?
 Or perhaps apply multiple queries and filter the data at the same time.
-If this has whetted your appetite, check out our main "search" course on the [ElasticSearch documentation](http://docs.appbase.io/#/v3.0/search/use-cases).
+If this has whetted your appetite, check out our main article over here.
+[Search Usecases](http://docs.appbase.io/#/v3.0/search/use-cases).